 This article has been kindly given to the SSCA by Philip Atkins, Leader of Staffordshire County Council (email@example.com).

-The latest position shows a positive picture with Staffordshire’s unemployment claimant count rate remaining low and unchanged at 1.3%.
-The monthly rate also remains lower than both the national and regional picture.
+The latest position for October 2018 continues to show a positive picture with Staffordshire’s unemployment claimant count rate remaining low and unchanged at 1.3%.
+The monthly rate of change also remains lower than both the national and regional picture.

-Staffordshire County has the second lowest rate in this measure of all West Midlands Strategic Authorities.
-In England the rate is 2.1% and for all of the West Midlands 2.8%
+Staffordshire County remains the second lowest rate in this measure of all West Midlands Strategic Authorities.
+In England the rate is 2.2% and for all of the West Midlands 2.9%

 With so many employed and such a small number of people claiming benefits across Staffordshire, this is good news for everyone in the county and means people are making the most of the opportunities on offer and our long term economic plan in action.